zuhlke/engineering-posts/drafts/cypress-app-actions-with-angular.md

 All in all, this led to slow tests and was often the source of flakiness on the CI.

 Completely reorganising the end-to-end tests for an optimised flow through the application was not a viable option.
-We simply didn't have the time for it (or rather: it wasn't a high enough priority), and even then, we wouldn't be able to eliminate all issues.
+We simply didn't have the time for it (or rather: it wasn't a high enough priority), and even then, we wouldn't have been able to eliminate all issues.

 Looking at the capabilities of Cypress, we first tried using `cy.request()` to call our API directly to set up and manipulate test data.
 Sadly, for a couple of reasons, this turned into more effort than we were willing to put in.